therealtaco-hub/resilientes_wuerzburg/docs/Dokumentation.en.md

 ---

-## 0 · Purpose of this document

-This document describes **every function, every assumption, every numeric value, every coefficient and its origin without exception** in the *Resilientes Würzburg* app.
-It is structured so that every statement in the user interface (tooltip, KPI, legend, methodology box) finds its full derivation here.

-**Why one central document instead of many in-app hints?**
-The app currently contains expandable methodology and hint fields in many places (heat-atlas hint box, HVI formula card, tree and water methodology boxes, realisability tables).
-These fields partly repeat the same content and bloat the panels.
-The recommendation: keep only **one short core hint** per tab in the app (e.g. the `LST ≠ air` banner) and link to this documentation page for details.
-Chapter 11 lists concretely which fields can be reduced.

-**Key reliability principle:** All domain coefficients come from `backend/simulation_params.py` (backend) and `frontend/src/utils/simulate.js` (mirrored frontend copy).
-These two files are the **single source of truth** — numbers are never hard-coded in UI code.
-Should the values in the code and in this document ever differ, the code prevails.

----

 ## 1 · System overview

 The tool combines three thematic data layers into one analysis surface for the city of Würzburg: